Attend a Demo and Enter to Win a $1000 Gift Card

 Have a Chat

-After you’ve exhausted every means of communication trying to reach your client - and they still haven’t paid… you might just have to go talk to them in-person.
+After you’ve exhausted every means of communication trying to reach your client - and they still haven’t paid… you might just have to go talk to them in person.

 Depending on the outstanding debt and value of the client, this action may or may not be beneficial to you.
-This is up for you to decide.

 When you go to the client’s home or commercial property, be sure you: